jupyter-book/jupyter-book/docs/intro.md

 Currently it accomplishes a subset of these features.

+## Get started

+To get started, check out the pages above.
+These are major sections of the documentation.
+In particular, {doc}`guide/01_overview` is a good way to get familiar with this tool and how to create your own books.

 ## Install

 Install this tool directly from the Master branch.
 When it has stabilized